fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 **Other Comments:**
 - Metrics can be introduced on different versions for CE and EE.
-- The `milestone` field of the [metrics dictionary](https://metrics.gitlab.com/) can also be used to identify the version when a metric was instrumented, but there a couple of limitations.
+- The `milestone` field of the [metrics dictionary](https://metrics.gitlab.com/) can also be used to identify the version when a metric was instrumented, but there are couple of limitations.
 First, many metrics are just labeled `< 13.9`, so there is a lack of more detail for older metrics.
 Second, since metrics can be introduced on different versions for CE and EE, `milestone` could be incorrect for one edition/distribution.
 - First/last version is dependent on the metric appearing in a Service Ping payload.
 There are cases where this value is incorrect due to installations somehow sending the metrics from previous versions, but there is no other complete SSOT for when a metric was introduced.

 {% enddocs %}